alfonsobries/vue-tailwind/docs/README.md

 2. Configure your project to use `vue-tailwind`

-2.1 By using the default theme for Tailwindcss:
+2.1 Do nothing if you want ot use the default theme for TailwindCss:

 ```js
 import Vue from 'vue'